devakapatel/t9-nextra-3/pages/sem-5/assignments/iot/assignment-2.md

 | B     | 128.0.0.0 to 191.255.255.255 | 255.255.0.0         | 16           | 16        | 16,384             | ~65,534               |
 | C     | 192.0.0.0 to 223.255.255.255 | 255.255.255.0       | 24           | 8         | >2 million         | 254                   |

-Understanding these classes is crucial for effective network management and allocation of IP addresses within different organizational contexts [3][5].
+Understanding these classes is crucial for effective network management and allocation of IP addresses within different organizational contexts.

 ## 2) Describe the process of subnetting and explain its benefits in network management.